roniusLuo/shallowMirrorTransformer/README.md

 # shallowMirrorTransformer

 Implement of Shallow Mirror Transformer (SMT).
+Writteen by Jing Luo from Xi'an University of Technology, China.

 Model is build in SMT.py.
 Data reading, preprocessing and model training is done in tran_2a.py.